johann-solo/om-go/site/content/blog/2017-09-08-provincale-fish.md

 thumbnail: /images/uploads/2017_09_08_provencale_fish_1.jpg
 categories: blog
 tags: food
-excerpt: '<p>Beautiful herbs, soft succulent meat and sublime flavours make this fish recipe a keeper </p>'
+excerpt: 'Beautiful herbs, soft succulent meat and sublime flavours make this fish recipe a keeper'
 ---

 I wanted to start off by telling you guys a little about this fish.
 It's local fish caught on the north side of the island and I received it cleaned and deboned!
 How perfect is that!
 I got it as a gift, to show appreciation for patronage.
 The technical way to what it really was &ndash; a thank you for spending lots of money at one of my favourite stores to spend money at in Trinidad.
 That would be Fresh!
 How did I survive with out them and my protein powder and all the other good stuff that has become essential in my life from Fresh!
 Let's just say it's been a good year!